fablabbcn/fablabbcn-legacy-web/_posts/news-post/opennightreview.md

 category: news
 ---

-<h4>Thanks for coming to the October Open Fabrication Day</h4>
+<h4>Thanks for coming to the Poblenou Urban District Open Night</h4>
 <br>
-Last October 7th we opened the Fab Lab Barcelona doors and it was a success, there were almost 500 visitors during the afternoon!<br>
+Last Friday 16th we opened the IAAC|Fab Lab Barcelona doors and it was a success, there were more than 300 visitors during the night!<br>
 <br>
-This day visitors and students could discover all the digital fabrication tools we have in the Fab Lab and also discover our projects and programs like <a href="http://fablabbcn.org/fab_academy.html">Fab Academy</a> and the <a href="http://fablabbcn.org/event/2016/09/09/weekendworkshopautumn.html">Weekend Workshops</a>.<br>
+This day visitors could discover all the digital fabrication tools we have in the Fab Lab and also discover some of our projects like <a href="http://madeat.eu/">Made@EU</a>, <a href="http://fablabs.io/">Fablabs.io</a> and <a href="http://making-sense.eu/">Making Sense</a>.<br>
 <br>
 Check out the photos!<br>